ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

 Installing and building for Linux
 ***********************************

-This topic discusses how to install hipBLAS from a package and how to build and install it from the source code.
+This topic discusses how to install hipBLAS on Linux from a package and how to build and install it from the source code.
 For a list of installation prerequisites, see :doc:`hipBLAS prerequisites <prerequisites>`.

-Installing pre-built packages
+Installing prebuilt packages
 =============================

-You can manually download the pre-built hipBLAS packages from :doc:`ROCm's native package manager <rocm-install-on-linux:install/quick-start>` or by clicking the `GitHub releases tab <https://github.com/ROCm/hipBLAS/releases>`_.
+You can manually download the prebuilt hipBLAS packages from the :doc:`ROCm native package manager <rocm-install-on-linux:install/quick-start>` or by clicking the `GitHub releases tab <https://github.com/ROCm/hipBLAS/releases>`_.
 The versions on GitHub might be more recent.
 Release notes are available for each release on the releases tab.

-To download the pre-built package, use this command:
+To download the prebuilt package, use this command:

 .. code-block:: shell